North Halmahera Regency: Demographics

-As of 2010, North Halmahera had a population of 161,847, which rose by 2020 to 197,640, and by mid 2024 was about 206,233.
-The main native ethnic groups are Tobelorese, Galelarese, Lolodarese, Kaonese, Pagu and Modole.
+As of 2010, North Halmahera had a population of 161,847, which rose by 2020 to 197,640, and by mid 2025 was about 207,623.
+The main indigenous ethnic groups are Tobelorese, Galelarese, Lolodarese, Kaonese, Pagu and Modole.
 The remaining 10% are immigrants, mainly from Java, Sulawesi and other parts of North Maluku, especially Makian Island.
-The Lolodarese ethic area extends south of the regency boundary to encompass the districts of Loloda and Loloda Tengah (both districts of West Halmahera Regency) with some 13,900 inhabitants in 2024.
+The Lolodarese ethic area extends south of the regency boundary to encompass the districts of Loloda and Loloda Tengah (both districts of West Halmahera Regency) with some 14,000 inhabitants in 2025.